coredns/coredns.io/content/blog/kube-dns-coredns-perfcomp.md

 ## Client Perspective Through the Cluster-First DNS Policy

-Recall that in Kubernetes, queries for out-of-cluster names (e.g. google.com) result in at least 3 futile in-cluster queries, followed by the correct upstream query.
+Recall that in Kubernetes, queries for out-of-cluster names (e.g. google.com) result in *at least* 3 futile in-cluster queries, followed by the correct upstream query.
+If there are any local search domains configured on the host node, then there can be more than three futile queries - and the additional queries can be even more expensive since they would typically be routed to an external DNS.
+For this blog, I'm assuming that there are no local search domains configured on the host node.

 Factoring in the Cluster-First DNS policy into the restricted CPU performance results, we can project performance from the client pod perspective using the following formulas...